 In the fall of 1979, I went to the University of Illinois in Champaign-Urbana to obtain all of the

 degrees listed above.
 In December 1987, I completed my Ph.D. thesis under the

 direction of Prof.

 Gerald DeJong and then began as a faculty member here in the Department of Computer Science at the University of Texas at Austin where I am

-enjoying the third decade of a hopefully long academic career.
+enjoying the beginning of the fourth decade of a hopefully long academic career.